February is not only the month of love… it is also the month of kindness.

 Buy a small pot plant and leave it on a front doorstep

-A living thing is always a wonderful gift – a little plant to watch grow and bloom makes a great low cost gift that can really brighten someone’s day… and their living room or kitchen.
-There’s also lots of great health benefits for having pot plants in your home.
+A living thing is always a wonderful gift – a little plant to watch grow and bloom makes a great low-cost gift that can brighten someone’s day… and their living room or kitchen.
+There are also lots of great health benefits to having pot plants in your home.
 Choose a plant and leave it on the doorstep of a neighbour or a friend, for them to find - a lovely surprise when they get home or next go out.

 Deliver a frozen meal

-Do you know someone who is always busy?
+Do you know someone always busy?
 Do you know someone who has not been feeling well?
-Simply cook an extra portion of your next meal or pick out their favourite and deliver it in a oven-ready dish... unannounced – completely random.
+Simply cook an extra portion of your next meal or pick out their favourite and deliver it in an oven-ready dish... unannounced – completely random.